-Requests for a review through the Prince George's District Court is not available online and must be submitted by mail or in person to the DOTS office.
+Requests for a review through the Prince George's District Court are not available online and must be submitted by mail or in person to the DOTS office.

 By mail or in person

-Real-time reviews are conducted using Skype.
+Real-time reviews are conducted using Zoom.
 To schedule an appointment, email firstname.lastname@example.org.
 Appointment times are available on a first-come, first-served basis when CRU members are available.